kaldas/kaldas.github.io/_posts/2021-07-09-when-ddd-and-devops-saved-a-startup.markdown

 ## How they got to this

+They had a crumbling platform.
 When starting a new engagement, I enjoy quickly learning about the Domain and the codebase, but this was particularly hard.
 The last dev team didn't use the foundation of Domain-Driven Design when designing their Platform, and the codebase was rigid to change and counterintuitive to understand.
 I know DDD is hard.
 I'm not saying everyone should know how to do DDD because you don't really need to know DDD to reap the most benefits from DDD!

 The hard stuff like Anti-Corruption Layers, Aggregates, Events, Commands, Repositories are just implementation details, and not every project needs them.
 Surprisingly this usually comes to mind when people think of DDD!